Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation Extraction: Results

 \paragraph{Semantic rule representations work better with smaller LLMs} The gains from including examples retrieved with our semantic rule representations are clear for the smaller \qwensmall\ and \gemmasmall\ models, and modest for Qwen3-14B (Tables \ref{t:results_fs-tacred_main}, \ref{t:results_fs-fewrel_main}, \ref{t:results_fs-fewrel_full_gemma}, and \ref{t:results_fs-tacred_full_gemma}).
 The larger \gemmalarge{} model shows no improvement with examples retrieved with any retrieval strategy.
 This suggests that structured example selection is most helpful when model capacity is limited, whereas the larger models exhibit more inconsistent behavior.
 Some models benefit more from internal example generation than retrieval, whereas others fail to benefit from either approach.

 \paragraph{ICL with additional examples retrieved with semantic rule representations outperforms previous work} Table \ref{t:results_previous_work} compares previous work and our results with \qwensmall{} on \tacred{} (hybrid approach, bottom row in Table \ref{t:results_fs-tacred_main}).
 These prior methods are dedicated few-shot relation extraction approaches and do not rely on in-context learning; at inference time, they use one gold shot and no additional examples.
+Additionally, their approaches are based on fine-tuning relatively smaller models such as BERT~\citep{bert}, RoBERTa~\citep{roberta}, and CodeT5~\citep{codet5}.

-Using one gold shot plus nine retrieved examples using out hybrid approach, outperforms all of them by a substantial margin (F1: 27.6 vs. 24.8).
+Using one gold shot plus nine retrieved examples in our hybrid approach outperforms all prior work by a substantial margin (F1: 27.6 vs. 24.8).
 The improvements are even larger if we switch the LLM with \qwenlarge{} (F1: 37.8, Table \ref{t:results_fs-tacred_main}).
-These results show that adding genuine examples retrieved from unannotated corpora outperforms prior work without requiring additional gold examples or model fine-tuning.
+These results show that adding genuine examples retrieved from unannotated corpora consistently outperforms prior work without requiring additional gold examples or model fine-tuning.